classiebit/eventmie-pro-docs/resources/docs/1.7/fullyloaded/upgrade.md

 <br>
 To request paid update service, please send us an email at `info@classiebit.com` and we'll get back to you.

+---

+>{success} We're providing Free Simple & Advanced Upgrade service to existing Eventmie Pro customers for a limited period of time.
+Send us an email to get the offer.

+---

 <a name="Steps-to-upgrade"></a>
 ## Steps to upgrade